izabela-am/bytepath-js/README.md

 # BYTEPATH-JS

-A browser arcade shooter in vanilla TypeScript + Canvas 2D — a port of [BYTEPATH](https://github.com/a327ex/BYTEPATH) by [a327ex](https://github.com/a327ex), originally built in Lua/LÖVE.
+A browser arcade shooter in vanilla TypeScript + Canvas 2D.
+A port of [BYTEPATH](https://github.com/a327ex/BYTEPATH) by [a327ex](https://github.com/a327ex), originally built in Lua/LÖVE.

 **▶ Play it now: [izabela-am.github.io/bytepath-js](https://izabela-am.github.io/bytepath-js/)**